Mortal Kombat Legends: Snow Blind: Production

+Development

 Cover art for the film was leaked onto Twitter on August 1, 2022.
 Two days later on August 3, 2022, the film was formally announced via IGN.

+Casting

 David Wenham replaced Robin Atkin Downes as Kano from Mortal Kombat Legends: Scorpion's Revenge.
 Ron Yuan, who previously voiced Scorpion in Mortal Kombat 11, voiced Sub-Zero, replacing previous voice actor Bayardo De Murguia from Battle of the Realms.

 Reception

+Critical response

 Snow Blind holds a rating of 80% on Rotten Tomatoes based on five critical reviews.

 Sam Stone of Comic Book Resources wrote that the film was "the most intimate story of the Mortal Kombat Legends trilogy" and "is all about character at its heart."
 However, Renaldo Mateen of CBR lambasted the film's inclusion of Scorpion as an "overused franchise trope", commenting that "it's as if the series doesn't trust other A-listers, [instead] falling back on a lazy, tedious creative move."
-Brittany Vincent of IGN rated the film a 6 out of 10, saying that "centering the plot mostly around Kenshi is a smart move" and "it's refreshing to see a character that doesn't get much screen time shine for a bit", but criticized the plot for "spend[ing] too much time elsewhere away from Kenshi when we’ve already been drawn in and want to learn more about him."
-Stephen Wilds of ComingSoon.net praised the voice acting, character roster and "engaging" fight scenes, "but it’s hard not to think that this outing won’t hit as well for casual fans or those who don’t appreciate the apocalyptic western genre."
+Brittany Vincent of IGN rated the film a 6 out of 10, saying that "centering the plot mostly around Kenshi is a smart move" and "it's refreshing to see a character that doesn't get much screen time shine for a bit", but criticized the plot for "spend[ing] too much time elsewhere away from Kenshi when we've already been drawn in and want to learn more about him."
+Stephen Wilds of ComingSoon.net praised the voice acting, character roster and "engaging" fight scenes, "but it's hard not to think that this outing won't hit as well for casual fans or those who don't appreciate the apocalyptic western genre."